-The Pelican Air 1535’s handle is caveman simple.
+The Pelican Air 1535’s trolly handle is caveman simple.

 It’s basically a rigid plank of thick plastic about the length of the carryon itself.
 There are no buttons, no springs, or any telescoping aluminum tubes that are prone to failure.
 You simply pull back an integrated flexible stay and the handle slides out and locks in place.

-I love it.
-Why?
-Because it’s almost mechanically fail-proof and even if it did fail, it is completely field-serviceable with a simple Phillips screwdriver.
+I like it because it’s almost mechanically fail-proof.
+Even if it did fail, it is still field-serviceable with a simple Phillips screwdriver.

-One of the chief gripes I heard from one Pelican Air 1535 review I read before I purchasing mine was that it did not come with a top carry handle.
+One of the chief gripes I’ve heard from a Pelican Air 1535 review I read before I purchasing mine was that it did not come with a top carry handle.

 That has now changed.